 Badges can be made from metal, plastic, leather, textile, rubber, etc. Textile badges or patches can be woven or embroidered and are attached by glue, ironing-on, sewing, or applique.

 In the military, badges are used to denote the unit or arm to which the wearer belongs, and also qualifications received through military training, rank, etc. Similarly, youth organizations such as scouting and guiding use them to show group membership, awards, and rank.

 Merced County Sheriff Badges

 The Merced County Sheriff’s Office Badge has always been a symbol of pride and service provided by the Sheriff’s Office to the people of Merced County.
-Wearing the badge presented by the Sheriff is a moment no deputy ever forgets and takes great pride in having the star pinned on the uniform for the first time.
-The badge has gone through many changes throughout the course of history and has not always been a star.
-As you can see from the attached photos, The Sheriff’s Office Badge started out as a shield and later morphed into the six point star.
+Wearing the badge, presented by the Sheriff, is a moment no deputy ever forgets, and takes great pride in having the star pinned on the uniform for the first time.
+The badge has gone through many changes throughout history and has not always been a star.
+As you can see from the attached photos, The Sheriff’s Office Badge started as a shield and later morphed into the six-point star.

 The history of every badge for the sheriff’s office is unknown and we have not been able to verify the authenticity of some of the badges brought to our attention.
 However, below is the known verified badges worn by the Merced County Sheriff’s Office personnel.
 We have also included some of the badges that have not been verified as authentic.
-If you have photos or information related to the Merced County Sheriff’s Office, please email our Public Information Officer, Deputy Daryl Allen at email@example.com.
+If you have photos or information related to the Merced County Sheriff’s Office, please email our Public Information Officer, Deputy Alexandra Britton at [email protected].